Afiolabi/Kaji-Whot-Mobile-Frontend/README.md

 ## 👥 Team

-Built for production-grade mobile gaming experience.
+Built for best in class whot gaming experience.

 ---